j1rie/IRMP_STM32_KBD/README.md

 ## Features
 * connection via USB
 * registers as USB HID Keyboard device *and* appears as /dev/hidraw or "Custom HID device", no drivers needed
-* transfers the data over USB2 in hardware with fullspeed
+* transfers the data over USB2 in hardware at fullspeed
 * IR receiver (about 40 protocols decoded in hardware)
 * power on PC via remote control from S3 (STR) and S4 (STD) via USB or from S3, S4 and S5 (SoftOff) via motherboard switch (+5V required, on USB or from PSU or motherboard)
 * power on PC via built-in timer from S3 (STR) and S4 (STD) via USB or from S3, S4 and S5 (SoftOff) via motherboard switch (+5V required, on USB or from PSU or motherboard)